A Fan of the Crap

 As I began working on my book proposal, I got note cards and wrote the title of each chapter one by one on each card.
 I laid them out on my desk and beamed with excitement.
 There it was, my whole book.
 It had taken shape and I just needed to fill in the details.

 Then something bugged me.
 I noticed that chapters 4-14 were all within the last year.
 This last year I have been the happiest I have been since the accident and I consider myself to be in a really great place emotionally.
-As I looked at my chapter titles, the realization washed over me that I would not be in this happy place if it wasn’t for the previous 4 years which I will lovingly refer to as the “shit years”.
+As I looked at my chapter titles, the realization washed over me that I would not be in this happy place if it wasn’t for the previous 4 years which I will lovingly refer to as the “denial years”.
 Even though there were some incredible moments such as becoming a wife and mother during that time, I recognize I was just barely treading above water, with denial being my biggest defense.

 There is bliss in naivety.
 If you don’t fully see how happy you can be, you also cannot see the depths of how sad you can be either.
 Without one extreme, you can’t find the other.
 And so I would carry on day by day with a smile, which I used to hold back the tears.
 I desperately wanted to push away the depressing thoughts which had become my regular internal dialogue.
 When others would ask me how I remained so happy, I told them my secret was to just not allow myself to even step foot in the sadness, for it could very possibly suck me right in.